-The Controls Page supports a control that allows you to see Atlas coverage of several well-known literature sources.
-Making a selection and pressing 'Select' will generate a map with just sites from that source shown.
+The Controls Page supports a control that allows you to see Atlas coverage of several well-known sources and gazetteers by contemporary scholars.
+Making a selection and pressing 'Select' will generate a map which will show just those sites (that are in the database) from that source or gazetteer.

-So, for example, if you selected 'Alin 1962' and pressed 'Select' then you would be shown a map consisting of DB points described in Per Ålin's Das Ende der Mykenischen Fundstätten auf dem Griechischen Festland, from 1962.
+So, for example, if you selected 'Alin 1962' and pressed 'Select' then you would be shown a map consisting of DB points which use Per Ålin's Das Ende der Mykenischen Fundstätten auf dem Griechischen Festland, from 1962 as a reference.

 Ålin, Per, Das Ende der Mykenischen Fundstätten auf dem Griechischen Festland.
 Carl Bloms Boktryckeri A.-B., Lund, 1962.